User Acknowledgment of ICC’s Privacy Practices

-By accessing, browsing or using the Site, Users acknowledge that they have read, understand, agree and consent to the terms and conditions of the Policy.
-Users consent to the collection, use, and disclosure of User information including personal and non-personal information and anonymous browsing information (together “Information”) pursuant to the terms of this Policy.
-If you do not consent to these terms and conditions, please do not access, browse, or use this Site or provide Information to ICC.
+By accessing, browsing or using the Site, Users acknowledge that they have read, understand, and agree to the terms and conditions of the Policy.
+Users agree to the collection, use, and disclosure of User information, including information collected from or about you or the device you use to access the Site (together “Information”) pursuant to the terms of this Policy.
+If you do not agree to these terms and conditions, please do not access, browse, or use this Site or otherwise provide Information to ICC.

 The Information ICC Collects

-ICC may also collect non-personal demographic information related to your professional expertise and experience, including your title, company name, industry, technical specialty, trade and/or organization(s)/associations(s) to which you belong.
+ICC may also collect information you provide about your professional expertise and experience, including your title, company name, industry, technical specialty, trade and/or organization(s)/associations(s) to which you belong.

 How ICC Uses the Information